 What You’ll Need (Prerequisites)

-Start by assembling the hardware, software, and content assets that let a single writer produce quality multi-modal storytelling at scale.
-Practical setup beats theory: modest investments in recording quality, simple editing tools, and one strong long-form asset unlock repurposing workflows that save days per post and raise audience engagement.
+Gather the hardware, software, and content necessary for a writer to create high-quality multi-modal stories efficiently.
+Practical setup is more effective than theory.
+Small investments in recording quality, easy editing tools, and one strong long-form piece can create workflows that save days on each post and improve audience engagement.

 Example: simple metadata filename convention